-Dorset Church located in Dorset Vermont Serving Danby, Dorset, Pawlet, Rupert and Wells
+Dorset Church Serving Danby, Dorset, Pawlet, Rupert and Wells

 A collective effort by local residents to provide a bountiful Christmas to needy residents of Danby, Dorset, Pawlet, Rupert, and Wells

-Since 1991, the Community Sharing Project has been a beacon of charity in the Northshire, bringing area individuals, businesses, schools and community organizations together to help families in need who live in Dorset, Danby, Rupert and Pawlet.
+Since 1991, the Community Sharing Project has been a beacon of charity in the Northshire, bringing area individuals, businesses, schools and community organizations together to help families in need who live in Danby, Dorset, Pawlet, Rupert, and Wells.
 Neighbors helping neighbors provide vital support to those who are so thankful for a helpful hand in times of need.
 A powerful, warm, loving feeling of community is shared by all who participate.

 Helping Families, Children and Elderly in Need